 Daily sheen monitoring activities in the drainage ways and Dawson Cove were initiated on October 21, 2013, in accordance with the Sheen Monitoring and Maintenance Plan submitted to the ADEQ on October 18, 2013.
-One sheen sampling event was also conducted on November 4, 2013.
+Two sheen sampling events were also conducted in November 2013 and January 2014.
 Based on the data evaluation, the limited areas with crude-oil-related sheens appear to be primarily located in the Dawson Cove Inlet Channel and the Open Water Area (west of the heavily vegetated area).